aryama-ray/Cognitive-Stress-Prediction-from-Sensory-wearables-signal/README.md

 Previous studies showed that with linear and non-linear HRV features and using SVM machine learning model higher accuracy was achieved.
 We are aiming to predict stress levels with 80% accuracy approximately.
 The performance and results of the algorithms will be compared based on Accuracy, F1-score, confusion matrix.
 The Project will positively impact individuals’ well-being by detecting stress in the initial stages and preventing long-term health issues.
 Based on classification and detection of stress levels, suggestions would be provided to individuals to facilitate their mental wellness.

+### Data Source:
+Stress may be defined within the context of stress classification and its various types of data sources that give a varied view into the physical and mental condition of a person.
+Understandably, in this regard, the understanding of these varied data sources—speech, facial expression, and IoT data, to be specific—is of prime importance for a system that seeks to develop the determination of comprehensive stress classification.

+This project focuses on data collected from sensory wearable devices only.
+The project will be using a biophysiological dataset, named the “Stress-Predict Dataset”.
+Iqbal, T et al. (2022) conducted a pilot study where they collected physiological signals from 35 healthy volunteers using wrist-worn watches with a photoplethysmogram (PPG) sensor.
+These subjects went through a series of stress tests (i.e., Stroop color test, Trier Social Stress Test and Hyperventilation Provocation Test) along with intermittent rest time.
+This dataset captures accelerometer (x, y, z axes), raw BVP, skin conductance EDA, heart rate, inter-beat-interval, skin temperature data and timestamp tags for each task start and end.
+Also, the data set has a label indicating presence or absence of stress for each timestamp for each participant.
+The dataset is shared by Iqbal.
+T (2022) in his GitHub repository in comma-separated values (CSV) format for each feature for each volunteer.
+The size of the entire data is approximately 70MB.

+This project also will be using "BioStress" dataset collected through a survey conducted by KOCAÇINAR, B et al. (2023).
+48 volunteers took part in this 15-17 minutes long stress inducing session in the presence of a psychologist expert and data was collected from Empatica E4 device worn by these volunteers.
+The collected data is in CSV format and entire size of the dataset is around 81MB.
+Unlike “Stress-Predict Dataset”, this dataset is ready for Machine learning model as it has combined all the physiological signals along with timestamp and stress labels in upstream and downstream datasets.
+(KOCAÇINAR, B et al. 2023).

+### Data Flow Architecture

+### References:
+Iqbal, T., Simpkin, A.J., Roshan, D., Glynn, N., Killilea, J., Walsh, J., Molloy, G., Ganly, S., Ryman, H., Coen, E., Elahi, A., Wijns, W., & Shahzad, A. (2022).
+Stress Monitoring Wearable Sensors: A Pilot Study and Stress-Predict Dataset.
+Sensors 2022, 22, 8135. https://www.mdpi.com/1424-8220/22/21/8135.

+Çöpürkaya, Ç., Meriç, E., Erik, E. B., Kocaçınar, B., Akbulut, F. P., & Catal, C. (2023).
+Investigating the effects of stress on achievement: BIOSTRESS dataset.
+Data in brief, 49, 109297. https://doi.org/10.1016/j.dib.2023.109297